Paris Agreement: Fulfillment of requirements

 Since 2000, rising emissions in China and the rest of the world have surpassed the output of the United States and Europe.

 Per person, the United States generates at a far faster rate than other primary regions.

 In September 2021, the Climate Action Tracker estimated that, with current policies, global emissions will double above the 2030 target level.
 The gap is 20–23 Gt CO2e.
 Countries such as Iran, Russia, Saudi Arabia, Singapore, and Thailand have been criticised of not doing enough to meet the requirements of the agreement, and are on track to achieve a 4 °C warming of the planet if current policies are implemented more widely.
 Of the world's countries, only the Gambia's emissions are at the level required by the Paris Agreement.
 Models predicted that if the necessary measures were not implemented by autumn 2021, the global average temperature would rise by 2.9 °C. With the implementation of the Paris Agreement pledges, the average temperature would rise by 2.4 °C, and with every zero emission target reached, the average temperature would rise by 2.0 °C.

 The Production Gap 2021 report states that world governments still plan to produce 110% more fossil fuels in 2030 (including 240% more coal, 57% more oil and 71% more gas) than the 1.5 degree limit.

 In September 2023 the first global stocktake report about the implementation of the agreement was released.
 According to the report contrarily to expectations, the agreement has a significant effect: while in 2010 the expected temperature rise by 2100 was 3.7–4.8 °C, at COP 27 it was 2.4–2.6 °C and if all countries will fulfill their long-term pledges 1.7–2.1 °C. However, the world remains very far from limiting warming to 1.5 degrees.
 To meet this benchmark, global emissions must peak by 2025, and although emissions have peaked in some countries, global emissions have not.
+In 2025, the Copernicus Climate Change Service reported that 2024 was the first year to exceed the 1.5°C threshold.